MoDMeR/Role-assignment-bot/README.md

-# Best bot EUNE
+# Role assignment bot
-A bot for the League of Legends EUNE Discord server
+A Discord bot to assign (EUNE) League of Legends tiers and roles

 ### Setting it up
 1. Make sure you have [Python 3.5](https://www.python.org/downloads/release/python-350/) (or later) installed.